 How do you consider pairings for water and food?
 And where do spirits come in the picture?

-Who are the top markets in HK & Macau for such new and innovative concept?
+Who are the top markets in HK & Macau for such a new and innovative concept?

 What advice can you impart in terms of daily water consumption for regular people like us?

 A woman and man have different needs in terms of water consumption as with the factor of a person’s weight.
-However, 1.5 litres a day is ideal for both on an average scale.
+However, 1.5 liters a day is ideal for both on an average scale.